ravitiwari2002/Wordle-Part-2/README.md

  *Wordle Pt.
 2*

-**Worlde Pt.
+**Wordle Pt.
 2** allows users to customize the game settings and generate words from selected category.

 ## Features